mitshell/CryptoMobile/README.md

 And two additional folders:
 - test: provides files with test vectors.
-- \_ctypes: provides the old CM module which uses ctypes binding to the C files compiled as shared object.

 Within the CryptoMobile directory, we have the following modules:
 - utils.py: provides common routine (eg log() and exception) for the library